Your questions answered

 Speak to them, and ask their opinion of aspects such as the standard of their initial training, the accuracy of the franchisor’s financial forecasts (income, outgoings, etc.) and the level of ongoing support they receive.

 What can you afford?
 What are your personal aptitudes and working background?
 What would you really like to do for the rest of your career?
-Would the business need the support and participation of your spouse?
+Would the business need the support and participation of your family?
 Would the franchise be profitable enough to support your lifestyle?
 Would it meet your work/lifestyle balance aspirations?

 Before looking at these questions in-depth, you need to ask yourself whether you are, in fact, suited for self-employment, and whether you would be prepared to run the business according to the franchisor’s rules.
 You will at the end of the day own your own business, but you must accept the fact that you are not entirely your own boss as you must run it according to the franchisor’s system.